-A student voluntarily requesting withdrawal from the Medical Laboratory Technician program due to personal reasons, i.e., hardship, illness, family emergency, etc., and who is in good standing (passing all courses, no misconduct, no excessive absences) may reenter at the point of successful withdrawal based on space availability at the time of reentering.
+A student voluntarily requesting withdrawal from the Phlebotomy Program due to personal reasons, i.e., hardship, illness, family emergency, etc., and who is in good standing (passing all courses, no misconduct, no excessive absences) may reenter at the point of successful withdrawal based on space availability at the time of reentering.

-Students readmitted into the Medical Laboratory Technician program must submit a new background check and drug screen.
+Students readmitted into the Phlebotomy Program must submit a new background check and drug screen.